Real estate

 Capital gains taxes instead of income taxes

-REITs may realize any profits from a property sale as a capital gain, and the tax rates are typically lower than ordinary income tax rates.10
+REITs may realize any profits from a property sale as a capital gain, and the tax rates are typically lower than ordinary income tax rates.8

-REITs aren’t subject to corporate income tax on earnings distributed to investors, and dividends are taxed at an investor’s individual tax rates.11 Tax reporting is also more straightforward on a 1099-DIV (no K-1s).
+REITs aren’t subject to corporate income tax on earnings distributed to investors, and dividends are taxed at an investor’s individual tax rate.
+Certain investors benefit from a 20% deduction for REIT dividends that are characterized as ordinary income.9 Tax reporting is also more straightforward on a 1099-DIV (no K-1s).

-Real estate can be owned through other structures besides REITs, so before investing in real estate consult a tax professional about ownership options.
+Real estate can be owned through other structures besides REITs, so before investing in real estate, consult a tax advisor about your options.

 • 1

-Source: 2024 Institutional Real Estate Allocations Monitor, Hodes Weill and Associates, Cornell University (Cornell Baker Program in Real Estate).
+Source: Cornell University’s Baker Program in Real Estate, Hodes Weill & Associates, 2025 Institutional Real Estate Allocations Monitor.
+Institutional investor target allocations to real estate average 10.7% in 2025 and have averaged 10.5% from 2016-2025.
 There may be material differences in the investment goals, liquidity needs, and investment horizons of individual and institutional investors.
 Investors should consult with a financial professional regarding their own situation and risk tolerance before making any investment decisions.

 • 2